State of Rhode Island Life Saver Awards

 Lieutenant John Connors, stands beside students that recently graduated from the 2011 Junior Achievement Program.
 The top photo is Mrs. Auclair's 3rd grade class and the bottom picutre is Mrs. Cornell's 3rd grade class at the WIlliam Callahan Elementary Scchool in Harrisville.
 Lieutenant Connors has taught Junior Achievement for over ten years.

-The Burriliville Police Department "IS NOT" accepting applications at this time.
+The Burriliville Police Department "IS" accepting applications at this time.

 When applications are accepted they can be obtained at Burrillville Town Hall 105 Harrisville Main Street,Burrillville, RI 02830